 Skill Distillery’s coding boot camp is an immersive, hands-on, program where you will learn the most critical programming skills to build a lasting career not only as a web developer but as a full-stack Java application developer.
-Our coding school curriculum is divided into four, four-week sessions we call quads with one week of project time between each.
+Our coding school curriculum is divided into four, four-week sessions.

 Full-Stack Java Coding Boot Camp